 What to buy at Chatuchak Market?

-Chatuchak Weekend Market, one of Bangkok‘s landmarks, is on almost every tourist list of Must-Do in Bangkok.
+Chatuchak Market, one of Bangkok‘s landmarks, is on almost every tourist list of Must-Do in Bangkok.
 This is probably one of the largest markets in the worlds, a supposedly organized maze covering 27 acres, containing around 15,000 shops.
 It is simply humongous, monumental, gargantuan, but ultimately, it’s fun.